Jaida Parker

-Tiana Lillian Marie Caffey (born February 12, 1999) is an American professional wrestler and former soccer player.
+Tiana Lillian Marie Caffey (born February 12, 1999) is an American professional wrestler and former college soccer player.
 She is signed to WWE, where she performs on the NXT brand under the ring name Jaida Parker.

 Early life

 Tiana Lillian Marie Caffey was born on February 12, 1999 in Port St. Lucie, Florida.
 She attended Louisiana State University, where she majored in kinesiology.
 While at LSU, Caffey played soccer for the Lady Tigers and was called up to play for the United States women's U17 team.